 The California Apartment Association, based in Sacramento, is helmed by longtime chief executive officer Tom Bannon.
 Under his leadership, the CAA has become known for hard-ball tactics and an aggressive dislike for tenant protections, especially rent control — the CAA will show up anywhere in California to quash a budding rent control movement.
 On the statewide level, the CAA led campaigns, which were heavily funded by corporate landlords, that defeated rent control ballot measures in 2018 and 2020.
 (Those initiatives, Prop 10 in 2018 and Prop 21 in 2020, were sponsored by AIDS Healthcare Foundation, the parent organization of Housing Is A Human Right.)

 The California Apartment Association also backed state legislation that aimed to deregulate land-use protections in cities and allow developers to build more luxury housing in middle- and working-class neighborhoods — wide-reaching policies that activists said would generate massive profits for the real estate industry, but would fuel gentrification and higher rents, the displacement of middle- and working-class residents who can’t afford rising rents and new luxury housing, and more evictions and homelessness.

 The California Apartment Association’s harmful impact on renters cannot be overstated.
-As California’s housing affordability crisis worsened, and corporate landlords and predatory landlords kept charging higher and higher rents, housing justice activists, on the state and local levels, sought to pass stronger protections for tenants.
-But what stood in their way, time and again, was the California Apartment Association.
+As California’s housing affordability crisis worsened, and corporate landlords and predatory landlords kept charging higher rents, housing justice activists, on the state and local levels, sought to pass stronger protections for tenants.
+But what stood in their way, time and again, was the California Apartment Association and Big Real Estate.

 In 2019, for example, the CAA threatened to repeal newly passed tenant protections in El Cerrito through a ballot measure.
 Once the organization got enough signatures through a misleading petition drive, El Cerrito City Council members folded — and repealed the protections themselves.